 Special Program AKA Integration (DE)

-The Allianz Cultural Foundation has joined forces with various cultural institutions across Europe to award residency grants to authors and artists from the Mediterranean region whose lives are at acute risk in their home countries.
-Residencies are hosted by various European cultural institutions, making it possible for at-risk artists and authors to continue their work while simultaneously developing lasting connections to fellow artists in Europe.
+The Allianz Cultural Foundation has joined forces with various cultural institutions across Europe to award 6-12-month residency grants to authors and artists from the Mediterranean region whose lives are at acute risk in their home countries.
+Residencies are hosted by various European cultural institutions, making it possible for at risk artists and authors to continue their work while simultaneously developing lasting connections to fellow artists in Europe.

 The following authors and artists have been awarded grants to date: